gabriellopes00/buzzl/README.md

 ## License ✒

-This project uses [gpl-3.0](https://github.com/gabriellopes00/feedbackio-api/blob/main/LICENSE.md) license, which allows anyone modify, distribute and use in many different ways the project.
+This project uses [GPL-3.0](https://github.com/gabriellopes00/feedbackio-api/blob/main/LICENSE.md) license, which allows anyone modify, distribute and use the application code in many different ways.
 However there are many conditions, such as **License and copyright notice**, **State changes**, **Disclose source** and **Use the same license**.
-Read complete license to know more about permissions and copyright.
+[Read complete license](https://github.com/gabriellopes00/feedbackio-api/blob/main/LICENSE.md) to know more about permissions and copyright.

 ## Contact 📱